 A. Personal Data that FICO Collects, Processes, Stores, and Discloses

-FICO collects personal data for its own business purposes that may include:
+FICO collects and processes personal data for its own business purposes that may include:

 1. Identifiers such as a real name, alias, signature, postal address, telephone number, unique personal identifier, online identifier Internet Protocol address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.

-2. Physical characteristics or description, biometric information, geolocation data, education, professional or employment-related information.
+2. Physical and personal characteristics or description, biometric information, geolocation data, education, professional or employment-related information.

 3. Commercial information, including bank account number, credit card number, debit card number, records of personal property, credit data from credit bureaus, and demographic data from data brokers to build and populate FICO models that control its business software.